chauvinSimon/My_Bibliography_for_Research_on_Autonomous_Driving/README.md

   - `interaction-aware`

 - As I understood, the main idea here is to **combine prediction techniques** (and their advantages).
-  - The **driver-models** (i.e. the reward functions previously learnt with IRL) can be used to identify the most likely, risk-aversive, anticipatory maneuvers.
+  - The **driver-models** (i.e. the reward functions previously learnt with IRL) can be used to identify the most likely, risk-aversive, anticipatory manoeuvres.
 This is called the `model-based` prediction by the author since it relies on one _model_.
-    - But relying only on **driver models** to predict the behaviour of surrounding traffic might fail to predict dangerous maneuvers.
+    - But relying only on **driver models** to predict the behaviour of surrounding traffic might fail to predict dangerous manoeuvres.
     - As stated, _"the model-based method is not a reliable alternative for the_ **_short-term_** estimation of behaviour, since it cannot predict_ **_dangerous actions that deviate_** _from_ **_what is encoded in the model_**_"_.
     - One solution is to add a term that represents **how the observed movement of the target _matches_ a given maneuver**.
-    - In other words, to **consider the noisy observation of the dynamics of the targets** and include theses so-called `dynamic evidence` into the prediction.
+    - In other words, to **consider the noisy observation of the dynamics of the targets** and include these so-called `dynamic evidence` into the prediction.

 - Usage:
   - The resulting approach is used in the _probabilistic filtering framework_ to **update the belief** in the POMDP and in its **rollout** (to bias the **construction of the history tree** towards likely situations given the state and intention estimations of the surrounding vehicles).
-  - It improves the inference of manoeuvers, **reducing rate of false positives** in the detection of lane change maneuvers and enables the exploration of situations in which the surrounding vehicles behave dangerously (not possible if relying on **safe generative models** such as `IDM`).
+  - It improves the inference of manoeuvres, **reducing rate of false positives** in the detection of `lane change` manoeuvres and enables the exploration of situations in which the surrounding vehicles behave dangerously (not possible if relying on **safe generative models** such as `IDM`).

 - One quote about this combination: